celsowhite/fresh-phrase/readme.md

 ===

 * More languages
-* Ability to select type of phrase (business, liesure, sports, politics, etc.).
+* Ability to select type of phrase (business, leisure, sports, politics, etc.).
 * Ability to practice a set group of phrases for a given time period.
-(For those that learn better through constant repitition.)
+(For those that learn better through constant repetition.)